HoustonJ2013/Capstone_DL_Object_detection/README.md

 ### Developement Notes
-AWS EC2 g3x4 Large instance has almost all the packages we need to train the Neural Nets in this project.
+AWS EC2 g3x4 Large instance has almost all the packages and resource needed to train the Neural Nets in this project.
 The enviroment is tensorflow_p36.

-Coder folders
+Code folders
 - model/ source code for deep learning model
 - src/ helper function for visulization, prediction metrics, and quality control